Bang Khen district: History

-Bang Khen was established as an amphoe (district) of Phra Nakhon province in 1897.
-The district occupied a vast plain called Thung Bang Khen (ทุ่งบางเขน; 'Bang Khen Field') in north Bangkok.
-Farms dominated its landscape.
-In October 1933, the district was a battleground in the "Boworadet rebellion" contested by the army of Prince Boworadet and government troop.
+Bang Khen was established as an amphoe (district) of Phra Nakhon Province in 1897.
+The district occupied a vast plain in northern Bangkok known as "Thung Bang Khen" (ทุ่งบางเขน, lit.
+'Bang Khen Field'), which was largely dominated by farmland.

+In October 1933, it became a battleground during the Boworadet Rebellion, a confrontation between the troops of Prince Boworadet and government forces.

-Its name "Bang Khen" is said to be distorted from the word Bang Ken (บางเข็น; 'Place of Push').
-It originated from a folk tale titled "Legend of Lord Uthong" (ตำนานท้าวอู่ทอง) when a gold tanker of Lord Uthong (not King Uthong of Ayutthaya) ran aground in a local canal.
-Therefore, having to push [ken in Thai] a tanker to pass through with tangle.
+The name "Bang Khen" is believed to be a corrupted form of "Bang Ken" (บางเข็น), meaning "place of pushing".
+According to a regional folk tale, as told in the "Legend of Lord Uthong" (ตำนานท้าวอู่ทอง), a golden barge belonging to Lord Uthong (a mythical figure, not King Uthong of Ayutthaya) ran aground in a shallow canal.
+The crew had to wade into the water and push ("ken" in Thai) the barge through the shallow, difficult passage, which gave rise to the name.

 In 1972, Thonburi and Phra Nakhon Provinces were combined and called Krung Thep Maha Nakhon.
 Administrative units within the capital were renamed "districts" (khet) and "sub-district" (khwaeng), replacing "amphoe" and "tambon" respectively.
 Bang Khen became a district in the newly combined province.
 At that time it had eight sub-districts.

 Bang Khen was once a very large district, but has been reduced in size after several modifications to district boundaries.
 In 1989, western and southwestern portions were split off to create Don Mueang district and Chatuchak district respectively.
-In 1997, a northern portion of Bang Khen was split off to create Sai Mai district, but in the same reorganization Bang Khen received Moo 8-10 of Chorakhe Bua Sub-district from Lat Phrao district.
+In 1997, a northern portion of Bang Khen was split off to create Sai Mai district, but in the same reorganization Bang Khen received Mu 8-10 of Chorakhe Bua subdistrict from Lat Phrao district.